- Student life

 Interactive Digital Media involves the creative integration of images, video sound and text, within an interactive space.
 This combination of media in a digital form allows for effective, clear and enjoyable presentations.
 Topics include graphic design, animation, digital video, audio and authoring applications.

-You will be based in the School of Computer Science, which is on the Chester Campus.
+You will be based in the School of Computer Science, which is on the Thornton Campus.
 Open-access computer facilities and support, with broadband access to the internet, are widely available.
 Computer hardware is kept up-to-date so that it can fully support the latest software.
 The University Library has an excellent collection of texts and journals to support this course, and there is access to external bibliographic and other databases and workstations networked to JANET (Joint Academic Network).

 Working with professionals from the Interactive Digital Media industry is an important feature of the course due to the emphasis on enhancing employability skills.
 All students are involved with our The Harlequin Project work, which exists to help locally based independent artists and businesses and groups to store, promote and publish their creative work.